bsmith89/resume/resume.md

 -   [2015-2016] Instrumental in preparing a UM Glenn Center for Aging Research grant which was funded for $50,000
-    -   Principle Investigator: Dr. Thomas M. Schmidt
+    -   Principal Investigator: Dr. Thomas M. Schmidt

 -   [2013-2014] UM EEB Departmental Block Grant